 That's true, but it's not the only side of the argument, because air pollution from tailpipe emissions and brake dust is a huge problem in city centres and on busy roads - and electric cars have no tailpipe emissions and use the brakes much less frequently thanks to regenerative braking.

 Manufacturers are ensuring that they use green energy in the production of cars and the batteries, meaning that many electric cars are produced in a much more sustainable way than combustion cars have been in the past.
-This is something that VW is being quite open about with the launch of its ID.3 electric car.
+This is something that VW is being quite open about with the launch of its ID.3 electric car - and many others are creating greener supplier chains than other models in the past.

-Of course, there's also the option to not only have an electric car, but have solar panels and a domestic energy solution (usually made from repurposed electric car batteries), meaning you can capture and store your own electricity, so you're totally off grid.
+Of course, there's also the option to not only have an electric car, but have solar panels and a domestic energy solution (usually made from repurposed electric car batteries), meaning you can capture and store your own electricity, so you're totally off grid, although there are substantial costs involved in this.

 There's no doubt that electric cars are the biggest change the motoring world has seen in a century.
 For many it's a change in the way you look at your car and - to some degree - use your car.
 The important thing, however, is not to focus on what you're not getting and focus on what you are getting.

-For some of us, in the UK, there's a deadline of 2035 coming for the end of combustion cars, but that's nothing to worry about: electric cars are fun to drive, they are connected and modern and filled with lots of clever technology.
+For some of us, in the UK, there's a deadline of 2030 coming for the end of new combustion car sales, but that's nothing to worry about: electric cars are fun to drive, they are connected and modern and filled with lots of clever technology.
 If you can charge at home that's a lot easier than having to go to a petrol station - especially for those who might live remotely, not just those who live in cities.

 So rather than getting hung up on something like range, electric cars give us an opportunity to embrace the change that's coming.